India reports two more cases of coronavirus, taking tally to five

 Authorities were screening travelers arriving from 12 countries, Vardhan said, adding that more than 1 million people had been screened on the border with Nepal.

-Indian shares sank sharply on the news, ending lower for the seventh straight session.
+Indian shares sank sharply on the news, ending lower for the seventh straight session. [.BO]

 The NSE Nifty 50 index erased gains of up to 2% to close 0.62% lower.
 The rupee was 0.07% weaker at 72.4300 against the dollar.